-- 6. However, there are several major structural problems.
+- 6. However, there are several major structural problems with the arrangement.
 In particular, there are no alternative Medicare exchanges available to retirees if they wish to remain within the residual Columbia subsidy system.
-Having such alternative in picking a service provider could: - o protect against the potential negatives of the vertical integration of Columbia's service vendor company Via, which in turn is owned by Columbia's HR advisor WTW.
-At least potentially, vertical integrations of this kind are problematic, and competitive alternatives would reduce the problem. - eliminate for retirees the conditionality of receiving the Columbia subsidy and the catastrophic drug support, in a highly objectionable tie-in based on a retiree's signing up with one commercial company, Via; - o give retirees options and provide competition in service quality; - encourage more diversity in plans offered and explore ways to create group discounts; - o provide yardsticks for Columbia in overseeing Via's performance.
+But having such alternatives in picking a service provider could: - o protect against the potential negatives of the vertical integration of Columbia's service vendor company, Via, which in turn is owned by Columbia's HR advisor WTW.
+At least potentially, vertical integrations of this kind are problematic, and competitive alternatives would reduce the problem; - eliminate for retirees the conditionality of receiving the Columbia subsidy and the catastrophic drug support, in a highly objectionable tie-in based on a retiree's signing up with one commercial company, Via; - o give retirees options and provide competition in service quality;